 Answer

 to your own country.
-E.g. http://maps.google.co.uk
+E.g. https://maps.google.co.uk

 9. I try to locate waypoints on the map, but they are moved to another location on the map instantly.